juxt/site-lambda-example/README.md

 Site stores changes in the local XTDB node (the `.xtdb` folder).
 In case you want to restart from a clean Site installation (which still includes the playground and related tools), use `(nuke!)`.

+## End2End testing

+The project contains an example of end 2 end testing storing, retrieving and delete entities from Site.
+The test fixtures will start a Site instance unless one is already running (assuming it was started from the REPL).

 ## The `do` command

 The project contains a `do` executable script that invokes the related Clojure build commands.
 It is there to avoid some additional typing and make it quicker to execute commands.
 Use with: